TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/ethfw_server_and_client.md

     - Add an additional netif and increase the number of MAC addresses for the Rx DMA channel as below
 \imageStyle{ethfw_macOnly_netif_changes.png,width:65%}
 \image html ethfw_macOnly_netif_changes.png
+5. Rebuild the libraries first, then the apps before loading the binaries.
 \endcond
 # See Also